Syncleus/aparapi-native/ATTRIBUTIONS.md

 ## Licenses

 Aparapi is currently licensed under the Apache License version 2.
-However it is important to note that this project has used code from other projects originally licensed under seperate, but compatible licenses.
+However it is important to note that this project has used code from other projects originally licensed under separate, but compatible licenses.
 Since these license require retaining original copyrights, and a reference to the original license it is important to mention that here.

 The text of the original license used by AMD contained the following text: